julius-boettger/dotfiles/README.md

 Then rebuild your system with `sudo nixos-rebuild switch -I nixos-config=/etc/dotfiles/nix/configuration.nix`.
 You only need to specify the `nixos-config` path like this when rebuilding for the first time, after that it will be set by the configuration itself and just `sudo nixos-rebuild switch` will be enough.

 Prepare Firefox customization: Run Firefox and set it up to your liking (but don't choose a theme, you will load my own one later).
 Then enter `about:profiles` in the Firefox URL bar and identify the profile you have set up.
 Copy the name of the profile directory in `~/.mozilla/firefox/` that is displayed under "Root Directory" (usually something like `h5hep79f.dev-edition-default`).
 Use it as the value of `firefox.profile` in `/etc/dotfiles/nix/secrets.nix` instead of `"test"` and rebuild your system, e.g. with `sudo nixos-rebuild switch`.

-Now run `symlink-dotfiles` to create symlinks to put dotfiles in their respective locations.
-This runs a script that I've written, see `nix/pkgs/symlink-dotfiles.nix` for more information.
-If this outputs something like "cannot overwrite directory" you might need to manually remove that directory and try again.

 Next: `reboot` for good measure.